 1 ESG News Survey, “Global ESG Regulation Increases by 155% Over the Past Decade,” 2023.

-The post Expedite reporting with enhanced tools and AI in Microsoft Cloud for Sustainability appeared first on Microsoft Industry Blogs.
+The post Expedite reporting with enhanced tools and AI in Microsoft Cloud for Sustainability appeared first on The Microsoft Cloud Blog.

 ]]>

-The post Data is driving a more sustainable industrial transformation appeared first on Microsoft Industry Blogs.
+The post Data is driving a more sustainable industrial transformation appeared first on The Microsoft Cloud Blog.

 ]]>